smartlegionlab/smartrandom/README.md

 ## What is news:

-smartrandom 0.2.0 - new improved version of the library.
+smartrandom 0.2.1 - new improved version of the library.

-> WARNING!
-This version is not backward compatible with previous versions.

-- Completely rewritten and improved code.
-- Simplified import
-- Uses more secure and cryptographically strong secrets instead of random
-- Generated passwords must now contain at least one digit, one lowercase letter, one uppercase letter and one symbol.
-Length is at least 4.
-- Random letter generation is now at least 2.
-At least 1 lowercase letter and one uppercase letter are required.
-- Improved UrandomGenerator default size=128.
-- Added TextRandomizer.
+- Added a regular password generator.
-- Added tests.
+- Added a smart password generator.
-- Test coverage 100%.
-- Added documentation.
+- Improved tests

 ***